Tech on trial: House panel begins review of market power

 Politicians on the left and right have differing gripes about the tech giants.
 Some complain of aggressive conduct that squashes competition.
 Others perceive a political bias or tolerance of extremist content.
 Still others are upset by the industry's harvesting of personal data.

 Several Democratic presidential candidates think they have the solution: breaking up the companies on antitrust grounds.
-Cicilline has called that "a last resort," but the idea has currency with both parties — including at the White House.
+Cicilline has called that "a last resort," but the idea has currency with both major political parties, including at the White House.

+Trump noted the huge fines imposed by European regulators on the biggest tech companies.

 "We should be doing what (the Europeans) are doing," Trump said.
 "Obviously, there is something going on in terms of monopoly."